dennisgan/dapaas.github.io/faq.md

 #### Where can I report issues/bugs?

 Since DataGraft is currently in beta, it contains bugs.
-There are [issues we know of](https://github.com/dapaas/datagraft/issue), and likely others that we don't yet know of.
+There are [issues we know of](https://github.com/dapaas/datagraft/issues), and likely others that we don't yet know of.
 You can report issues [here](https://github.com/dapaas/datagraft/issues/new).

 #### What features are planned for future releases?

 Future releases of DataGraft will focus on improving or extending existing features.
-A random list of TODOs include:
+An unordered list of future feature enhancements includes:

 * Read-only transformations
 * Transformation history with undo/redo options